Day 7 : Understanding package manager and systemctl

 Traditional System V Init System:

-is part of the traditional System V init system, which was the standard init system for many years beforesystemd
+serviceis part of the traditional System V init system, which was the standard init system for many years beforesystemdbecame prevalent.Simpler Commands:

 Checking service status: